 A new accommodation category, the first at sea concierge level, is also available aboard the vessel.
 The staterooms feature larger balconies with en-suite amenities and a private bar, as well as a dedicated concierge service.

-Other accommodation facilities include the mini-suite, balcony, ocean view and interior staterooms.
+Other accommodation facilities include the mini-suite, family suite, balcony staterooms, club balcony suites, ocean view and interior staterooms.

 The top deck provides a two-level competitive racetrack, the first ever to be featured on a cruise ship.
 The venue also offers an open-air laser tag course.